 - The building's top floor level is below 7.5 metres from ground level, allowing for a single protected staircore to serve all flats as the primary means of vertical escape. - The staircore leads directly to a final exit at the ground floor level through a shared external entrance gate.
-Where required, escape routes within the staircore include short protected lobbies formed with 30-minute fire-resistant construction and FD30 fire doors to ensure fire compartmentation. - All habitable rooms on the first floor are accessed via the protected staircore and internal lobbies, with no inner rooms present that would compromise escape routes. - This arrangement provides a compliant and safe vertical means of escape for all occupants in the event of a fire. - No alternative vertical escape route is required under Approved Document B due to the building's height and layout.
+Where required, escape routes within the staircore include short protected lobbies formed with 30-minute fire-resistant construction and FD30 fire doors to ensure fire compartmentation. - All habitable rooms on the first floor are accessed via the protected staircore and internal lobbies, with no inner rooms present that would compromise escape routes. - The new loft-floor flat is accessed via the staircore, with an FD30 door at first-floor level creating a self-contained 60-minute protected escape route. - This arrangement provides a compliant and safe vertical means of escape for all occupants in the event of a fire. - No alternative vertical escape route is required under Approved Document B due to the building's height and layout.